citybound/citybound/CONTRIBUTING.md

 # Contributing to the Design Doc

-The [Design Doc](game/README.md) outlines the philosophy and decisions that I follow when implementing Citybound you can make suggestions from individual features to complete system design proposals.
+The [Design Doc](game/README.md) outlines the philosophy and decisions that I follow when implementing Citybound.

+You can make suggestions from individual features to complete system design proposals.

 * If you have some rough ideas, it is probably best to discuss them in the [official community](https://reddit.com/r/Citybound) first, where people can give you first feedback and point you to existing relevant [Design Proposal pull-requests](https://github.com/citybound/citybound/pulls?utf8=✓&q=is%3Apr%20label%3A%22DESIGN%20PROPOSAL%22%20)
 * If you have an original and detailed proposal, start editing relevant documents of the Design Doc, or add new ones